Skip to main content

 The Deep Agents CLI is an open source terminal coding agent built on the Deep Agents SDK.
 It retains persistent memory, maintains context across sessions, learns project conventions, uses customizable skills, and executes code with approval controls.
 Deep Agents CLI The Deep Agents CLI has the following built-in capabilities:

-• File operations - read, write, and edit files in your project with tools that enable agents to manage and modify code and documentation.
+• File operations - read, write, and edit files with tools that enable agents to manage and modify code and documentation.

-• Shell command execution - execute shell commands to run tests, build projects, manage dependencies, and interact with version control systems.
+• Shell execution - execute commands to run tests, build projects, manage dependencies, and interact with version control.

 • Web search - search the web for up-to-date information and documentation (requires Tavily API key).